rflepp/MCMC_FALCON/README.md

 The additional parameters to take note of are:
 - `type_in=''` : Whether to use IMHK (`'imhk'`), SMK (`'smk'`), MALK (`'malk'`), HMCK (`'hmck'`) or no MCMC sampling, i.e., original FALCON, (default value of `''`).
 - `sigma_og=None` : The original sigma to sample with, for IMHK and SMK.
 Recommended parameters are 65-75 for IMHK, and 60 for SMK (n = 512).
-- `sigma_new=30` : The subsequent sigma to sample with for the SMK, as part of the two-stage sampling process.
-Recommended parameter is the default value of 30 (n = 512).
+- `sigma_new=30` : The subsequent sigma to sample with for the SMK, MALK, HMCK, as part of the two-stage sampling process.
+Recommended parameter is the default value of 30 for SMK (n = 512) and 2-30 for MALK and HMCK (n = 128).
 - `h = 2300`: The step size chosen for MALK and HMCK.
 Optimal values are different for each algorithm and deepends on other parameter values.
 - `k_hmc = 3` : The number of steps that the Leapfrog integrator in the HMCK algorithm should perform.
 - `i_mix_sym=1000` : Mixing time for SMK.
 Recommended parameter is the default value of 1000 (n = 512).